syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 </div>
 ```

-5. While click on the `Load Next Set` / `Load Previous Set` button corresponding page data set is loaded to view remaining records of total 2millions records after doing some simple calculation.
+5. While click on the `Load Next Set` / `Load Previous Set` button corresponding page data set is loaded to view remaining records of total 2 millions records after doing some simple calculation.

 ```typescript
     // Triggered when clicking the Previous/ Next button.